pauloarchanjo/minicons/README.md

 # Minicons

-This repository contains SVG logos enhanced by me, intended for use in READMEs.
-Currently, it includes six style types: "plain", "light-bg", "dark-bg", "gradient," "light-gray" and "dark-gray".
+Welcome to Minicons!
+This repository is dedicated to providing a collection of SVG logos curated and enhanced for various uses, particularly for integration into READMEs.
+Currently, the repository includes logos in six different style types: "plain," "light-bg," "dark-bg," "gradient," "light-gray," and "dark-gray."

 ![Screenshot](logos.png)

-## Logos in Progress
+## Logos Status

+Here's a rundown of the logos available and their completion status:

 | Logos         | Completed | Version |
 |---------------|-----------|---------|